multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/about.md

 # Insitute of Neuroscience and Medicine (INM-7)
 Research at [INM-7](https://www.fz-juelich.de/inm/inm-7/EN/Home/home_node.html) centres on the relationship between the brain and behaviour.
-Our institute is specialises in integrating multi-modal neuroimaging data and using this information to develop machine learning models for predicting complex phenotypes.
+Our institute is specialised in integrating multi-modal neuroimaging data and using this information to develop machine learning models to predicting complex behavioural phenotypes.
 The Multiscale Neurodevelopment team is closely tied with the [Biomarkers Development group](https://www.fz-juelich.de/en/inm/inm-7/research-groups/biomarker-development).

 # Forschungszentrum Jülich